 The longer a document is, the more important it is for you to sustain the energy in the writing.
 Sustaining energy calls on you to select strong verbs and to rid sentences of needless words.
-This lesson addresses both issues.
+These three films address both issues.
+(26 minutes)

-For the academic year 2019-2020, we are collecting comments, criticisms, and suggestions for the films, text, exercises, and quizzes of each lesson on scientific writing.
-To help us assess your input, would please let us know whether you are a student, professional, or faculty member, what your discipline is, and what your institution is?
+For the academic year 2019-2020, we are collecting comments, questions, criticisms, and suggestions for the films, text, and quizzes of each lesson on scientific writing.
+To help us understand your input, would please let us know what your discipline is and whether you are a student, professional, or faculty member?